Lynching of African-American veterans after World War I: Contrast to White Veterans

-The return home was not perfect for any one group of people leading to the development of the Bonus Armys and many other displays of displeasement.
+The return home was not perfect for any one group of people leading to the development of the Bonus Army and many other displays of displeasement.
 A majority of World War I veterans believed that they had not been compensated enough for their service and they should have been taken better care of, especially in hospitals.
 However, there was still a major contrast in the treatment received from white and black veterans after World War 1, leading to public unrest and loss of life.

 White veterans received far more recognition from a national level for their bravery and sacrifice in the war.
 This included radio appearances, national headlines, and statues honoring their sacrifice.
 The population of the United states in 1919 was over 85% white and almost all major media organizations were run by white males leading to a disparity in the media attention for the entire African-American population.
 A monopolized media industry and racial prejudice from white Americans led to the unwillingness to consistently recognize the efforts and sacrifices of African-American veterans.
-In fact, out of the nearly 400,000 African Americans who served in World War I not one was rewarded with the Congressional Medal of Honor until 1991.
+In fact, out of the nearly 400,000 African Americans who served in World War I not one was rewarded with the Medal of Honor until 1991.

 When veterans came back home, there were various victory parades thrown in their honor in major cities.
 However, because segregation was still in place there were separate parades thrown for African-American soldiers at a smaller scale.
 During these parades there would be several examples of civil unrest, most notable during a victory parade in Norfolk, Virginia a race riot broke out on July 21, 1919.
 It was not just notoriety and praise that African-American veterans were lacking.
 The greatest gap between white and black veterans could be seen when examining financial stability and socioeconomic status.
 On average, white Americans had far more resources and privileges to live at a higher quality of life.